-Interview with Keila Diamond, Quantum's Managing Director and Head of ESG
+Interview with Keila Diamond, Quantum's Managing Director and Head of ESG private equity space, particularly at Quantum?

 We believe ESG is about applying common sense to protect the environment and stakeholders, ensure good governance, and maintain strict compliance with the law."